|Phase I||Biomarker/Laboratory analysis, Treatment||Active||21 and over||NCI||NCI-2011-01436|

 II.
 To obtain descriptive preliminary pharmacodynamic (PD) data regarding the effects of entinostat alone and in combination with clofarabine on histone acetylation and global and gene specific methylation in leukemic blasts.

 III.
-To obtain descriptive preliminary data regarding the effects of entinostat alone and in combination with clofarabine on DNA damage and apoptosis in leukemic blasts and residual disease monitored by 6-color flow cytometry.
+To obtain descriptive preliminary data regarding the effects of entinostat alone and in combination with clofarabine on deoxyribonucleic acid (DNA) damage and apoptosis in leukemic blasts and residual disease monitored by 6-color flow cytometry.

 OUTLINE: This is a multicenter, dose-escalation study of entinostat.

 Patients receive entinostat orally (PO) on days 1 and 8 and clofarabine intravenously (IV) over 2 hours on days 3-7.
 Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity (only for patients at least 60 years of age with newly diagnosed acute lymphoblastic leukemia [ALL] or bilineage/biphenotypic leukemia [ABL] who are unable or unwilling to tolerate standard multi-agent chemotherapy and patients with relapsed or refractory ALL or ABL).